Why Do You Need an Effective EHS Incident Reporting and Investigation Program?

 Individual incidents should be tracked to ensure they are properly investigated and that appropriate corrective actions are taken and the effectiveness of corrective actions is verified.

-Organizations should also track incident metrics over time.
-The following metrics can help determine if safety performance is improving and/or when and where additional corrective and preventive actions are needed.
+Organizations should also track incident metrics over time to determine if safety performance is improving and when additional corrective and preventive actions are needed:

-- DART (Injuries/Illnesses resulting in days away, restrictions or job transfers) Rate over time
+- DART rate (days away, restrictions, or job transfers) over time

 - Vehicle accidents by miles driven